JGolafshan/keno-api/README.md

 # keno-api - Unofficial Keno API

 ## What is it?
-kenoAPI is Python package that provides data from the offical [Keno](https://www.keno.com.au/) website.
+keno-api is Python package that provides data from the offical [Keno](https://www.keno.com.au/) website.

 ## Main Features
 * Historical Draws.
 (WIP)